Michel A Rizzotti

 Jesus Christ’s life was not “recorded by thousands of followers across the land”.
 Scholars now agree that none of the writers of the Gospels new or ever met Jesus.
-These account were written in koiné, a Greek dialect, roughly between 70 to 120 AD, more than 40 years after Jesus’ crucifixion.
+These account were written in koiné ─Greek, roughly between 70 to 100 AD, more than 30 years after Jesus’ crucifixion.
 They were written by Jewish scribes who were living in a culturally Hellenized Palestine under Roman occupation.
 In all probability Jesus spoke Aramaic ─part of a northwest Semitic group of languages which includes Hebrew.
 And in all likelihood Jesus did not read or write.
 The same applies to all of his apostles, who were for the most part mere fishermen and peasants.
 In ancient Judaism, reading and writing was a closely guarded craft and privilege held by the scribes and priests.

 There were not “eighty” gospels that were considered for the New Testament as stated by the Teacher.
 And Constantine did not commission a “new Bible”.
 The New Testament –twenty seven book canon─ as we know it today, was first documented as a list of books that were felt appropriate to read, and put together by Athanasius the bishop of Alexandria, circa 367 CE.